 Fibrates are medications used for triglycerides treatment, and that can help lower can reduce triglyceride levels in your blood.

 Supplements can also be useful for high cholesterol treatment and triglycerides treatment.
 For example, omega-3 fatty acids are polyunsaturated fats contained naturally in oily fish like salmon.
 Some plant oils like olive oil and canola oil also contain omega-3 fatty acids.
 Niacin can increase levels of HDL cholesterol and is available over the counter or is prescribed.
 We can advise you about using supplements safely and effectively.

 How to Treat High Cholesterol Using Lifestyle Changes

 Any New York’s best internist would recommend lifestyle changes in conjunction with high cholesterol treatment.
 Ensuring you follow a healthy diet and receive enough exercise can help to reduce cholesterol levels.
 It’s recommended that you exercise for at least 30 minutes each day, for four days a week.
 However, it is important to exercise appropriately for your fitness level, and we can advise you on suitable exercise programs to follow.

 Ideally, no more than 6% of your daily calories should come from saturated fat, and it is advisable to avoid foods with trans fats whenever possible.

 Get into the habit of reading food labels and choose foods containing polyunsaturated fats and monounsaturated fats.
 Eating plenty of fruits and vegetables and whole grains can also help decrease high cholesterol and triglyceride levels.
 Try to avoid eating fast food, processed meats, and junk food, and choose grilled and roasted foods instead of fried foods.

 It’s advisable to reduce alcohol intake because alcohol can increase triglyceride levels.

 High Cholesterol and Triglycerides Treatment Plan

 Lifestyle modifications combined with medication can often help to reduce cholesterol levels, and we can provide you with a suitable treatment plan to improve your health and to reduce your risk of heart disease.

 Please make an appointment at one of our convenient locations in Midtown Manhattan or Upper East Side so that we can help.
-Our primary care doctors look forward to meeting you!
+Our primary care doctors at Manhattan medical care look forward to meeting you!